jcpace/foodproject/README.md

-Food Project
+Polity (working title)

 Built with React.
-Redux in progress
+A side project

 ## Table of Contents